 - a.
+What might be different in a version of HTTP that was designed to run over UDP?
 Why would the designers of HTTP have chosen to implement it over TCP instead of UDP? - b.
 Having chosen TCP, what are some properties of TCP that they could have made use of, but didn't?

-Problem 2.2
+Problem 3.2